idvorkin/idvorkin.github.io/_d/enjoy2.md

 It’s easy to forget the many, often tiny things that makes me happy.
 For when that happens, here’s some reminders:

 <div class="alert alert-primary" id="sunburst_text">
-    Click in the circle for a suggestion
+    Click in any box or circle
 </div>

 <div id="sunburst">